EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 * Using low-entropy sources such as PID values, stack addresses, or timing drift
 * Varying delays slightly rather than dramatically

-The goal is not randomness—it is *plausibility*.
+The goal is not randomness — it is *plausibility*.

 By randomizing: